netsys-lab/scion-xdp-br/br/evaluation/README.md

 | XDP border router with AES    | 0.676 Mpps |        ~1.48 µs |

 Is is interesting to look at the difference in processing time between the border router with AES support and without AES (and therefore no hop field validation).
-From the values above, it appears the cost of the hop field validation is 1.48&nbsp;µs - 1.12&nbsp;µs = 0.36&nbsp;µs.
-However, 360&nbsp;ns seem unrealistic for encrypting a 16 byte AES block without hardware support, although the fact that all verified hop fields are exactly the same might contribute to a higher than expected performance.
+From the values above, the cost of hop field validation can be computed as 1.48&nbsp;µs - 1.12&nbsp;µs = 0.36&nbsp;µs which is about twice the runtime of our AES subroutine when compiled for native execution in userspace.